rleaoinfo/NYT_news/README.md

 **New York News Preview** <br>
 <a href="https://ibb.co/1R69VxW"><img src="https://i.ibb.co/bNJrhn9/NYT-News.png" alt="NYT-News" border="0" /></a>

-Web news application that uses the NYT (New York Times) api and displays a list of news about "technology" and "science".
+Web application that uses the NYT (New York Times) API and displays a list of news about "technology" and "science".

 ### Built With